tatp22/linformer-pytorch/README.md

 ## Practical Tips
 * Note that the Linformer has O(nk) time and space complexity.
 So, while it may be linear in n, make sure that your k is not too large as well.
 These are editable with `input_size` and `dim_k`, respectively.
-* Speaking about k, the authors found that emperical evidence supports the fact that "the performance of Linformer model is mainly determined bt the projected dimension k instead of the ratio n/k".
+* Speaking about k, the authors found that emperical evidence supports the fact that "the performance of Linformer model is mainly determined bythe projected dimension k instead of the ratio n/k".
 Therefore, even when increasing sequence lengths, it may be fine to keep a relatively low, constant k (the authors showed with k=256, that it still performed almost as good as a vanilla transformer).
 * One more tip for k: The authors recommend that k = O(d/eps^2), if self attention wants to be approximated by full attention, with eps error.
 * This code, so far, is pretty much only linear layers as well as matrix multiplications.
 So, libraries like `apex` should work with this, however, in practice, it has not been tested.
 * In practice, I found that the memory and time requirements are more on the order of O(nkd), with n=`input_size`, k=`dim_k`, and d=`dim_d`.